isomerpages/moe-concordpri/_for-parents/P1 Parents.md

 **9.**     **Apply for POSB Smart Buddy Watch**

 Our school canteen and bookshop accept cashless payments via the POSB Smart Buddy watch.
-If you would like to register your child for a POSB Smart Buddy watch, please refer to this [pamphlet](https://concordpri.moe.edu.sg/qql/slot/u1056/Smart%20Buddy.pdf) for more details.
+If you would like to register your child for a POSB Smart Buddy watch, please refer to this <a href="/files/Smart Buddy.pdf">pamphlet</a> for more details.